 - “Rashies” worn for protection from the sun and/or stingers are permitted provided they are not made from neoprene or any other “high-tech” material or substance or any material with any flotation support.

 - All swimmers are to behave in a fair and sportsmanlike manner without interference or aggression towards other competitors and any breach of this rule may result in disqualification from The Swim.

-- If in the opinion of an event medical officer or a water safety official a competitor is physically or otherwise incapable of starting or completing The Swimmer has been in the water for an inordinate time such competitor may be disqualified from starting or be removed from the water at any time.
+- If in the opinion of an event medical officer or a water safety official a competitor is physically or otherwise incapable of starting or completing The Swim or has been in the water for an inordinate time such competitor may be disqualified from starting or be removed from the water at any time.

 - If in the opinion of the Race Referee the weather or swimming conditions are dangerous or unsuitable The Swim may be cancelled without notice.
-Entry fees are NON refundable.

 - The decision of the Race Referee is final.
 Any protests must be made in writing to the Race Referee within 30 minutes of the completion of The Swim.